GeyserMC/GeyserWiki/_docs/geyser/extensions.md

 There is an [official list](https://github.com/GeyserMC/GeyserExtensionList) of available extensions you can check out.
 If you have an extension you'd like to see on this list, feel free to open a PR!

 ### Installing Extensions
-To install an extension, simply put the extension .jar file into Geyser's 'extensions' folder.
+To install an extension, simply put the extension .jar file into Geyser's `extensions` folder.
 Then, restart Geyser (or the server Geyser runs on).

 ### Creating Geyser Extensions
 The easiest way to create an extension would be utilizing [this official template](https://github.com/GeyserMC/GeyserExampleExtension/).
-Simply create a new repository from the template, customize the 'extension.yml' & 'settings.gradle' files, and get started making the extension.
+Simply create a new repository from the template, customize the `extension.yml` & `settings.gradle` files, and get started making the extension.

-Geyser recognizes extensions when they have a file called 'extension.yml' in the jars 'resources' folder.
+Geyser recognizes extensions when they have a file called `extension.yml` in the jars `resources` folder.

-extension.yml:
+`extension.yml`:
 ```yml
 id: exampleid
 name: ExampleExtension